Ovulation Test – Urine Dip Test

-- Second, hold the ovulation test strip by the end, where you can see the label.
-To avoid contamination, do not touch the strip membrane.
+- Second, hold the ovulation test by the end, where you can see the label.
+To avoid contamination, do not touch the test membrane.

-- Third, dip the ovulation test strip in the urine specimen for at least 10-15 seconds.
-Do not immerse past maximum line (MAX) on the test strip.
+- Third, dip the ovulation test in the urine specimen for at least 10-15 seconds.
+Do not immerse past maximum line (MAX) on the test.

 - As the test begins to work, the color will migrate across the membrane.

-- After the pregnancy test strip has finished running, remove the strip from the specimen and place it on a non-absorbent flat surface.
+- After the pregnancy urine dip test has finished running, remove the test from the specimen and place it on a non-absorbent flat surface.
 Start the timer and wait for the colored band(s) to appear.

 - Finally, read the result at 3 minutes.
 Do not interpret the result after 10 minutes.